radualexandrub/Study/JavaScript/DesignPatterns_FireshipNeetcode.md

 Example from [Fireship](https://youtu.be/tv-_1er1mWI?t=347): Reactivity System in Vue.js

 - The [VueJS framework uses a Proxy](https://vuejs.org/guide/extras/reactivity-in-depth.html#how-reactivity-works-in-vu) to intercept and modify the data on the UI whenever that data changes
-- Vue handles this by replacing the original object with a `Proxy` (a substitute): 1st argument is the original object, the 2nd argument is a handler (where we can override methods such as get and set)
+- Vue handles this by replacing the original object with a `Proxy` (a substitute)
+- The `Proxy`'s 1st argument is the original object, the 2nd argument is a handler (where we can override methods such as get and set), which allows us to run code whenever a property on the object is accessed or changed

 ```js
 const original = { name: "jeff" };